limeyb7/cookies-with-hapi-demo/README.md

 ## How does this work?

 We used hapi's own [cookies tutorial](http://hapijs.com/tutorials/cookies) to get our cookies set up.
-The "empty" is created in the server.js file.
+The "empty" cookie is first created when starting up the server (see server.js).

 ```
     server.state('nameCookie', {